viljami/aplhacell/README.md

 Aplha Cell
 =========

 Yes, you read right.
+The great Aplha Cell (, not Alpha Cell repo like somebody would have expected ).
 It's been long weekend.
 This game is developed in a game development event, Finnish Game Jam 2013.

 The game is about a white blood cell defending its host agains worms.
 It is the Schwarzenegger of white blood cells.
 It can do it... whith your help.